 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-In 2004, a studio called Type-Moon release a visual novel called Fate/stay night, set in a fantasy world incorporating magic, legend, and real historical figures.
+In 2004, a studio called Type-Moon released a visual novel called Fate/stay night, set in a fantasy world incorporating magic, legend, and real historical figures.
 In case you don't know, a visual novel is a kind of interactive fiction, in which the reader (or player, since they're released on consoles) makes choices to determine the end of the story.

 The Fate/stay night VN featured three alternate endings, but don't let that number fool you: just those three endings spawned a plethora of adaptations, from anime to mange to film to video games to (of course) more visual novels.

-While we won't try to tackle how to dive the entire franchise right now, we are going to tell how how to get into its anime wing with Popverse's Fate anime watch order.
-We're going to get into the various series and spinoffs, tell you how they're connected (well, more like how they're not), and give you a peak into the futures of this sprawling, decades-spanning fandom.
+While we won't try to tackle how to dive into the entire franchise right now, we are going to tell how how to get into its anime wing with Popverse's Fate anime watch order.
+We're going to get into the various series and spinoffs, tell you how they're connected (well, more like how they're not), and give you a peek into the futures of this sprawling, decades-spanning fandom.

 Get ready, it's a doozy.